openedx/edx-platform/openedx/core/djangoapps/waffle_utils/docs/decisions/0002-waffle-utils-extraction.rst

 Consequences
 ============

-* Rollout plan required to deprecate and move to moved classes.
+* Rollout plan required to deprecate and update class references.
 * See ADR 0003-leave-course-waffle-flag for the decision to leave the CourseWaffleFlag behind.
 * See ADR 0004-waffle-util-namespacing for decision to change namespacing implementation before extraction.
 * The toggle state endpoint, which is meant to be a Django Plugin, could be extracted as a separate step.
 This requires some additional work: